-Many of you may be following the news about the G20 in Brisbane last week.
+Many of you may be following the news about the G20 in Brisbane.
 Some of the reports centred on Japan and its economy.
 Its bad news for people in Japan, as their economy is now in recession.
 The word “recession” has been on people’s minds since about 2007, when the Global Financial Crisis hit.
 Many people were worried Australia might go into recession.
 Depending who you ask, there are many people to thank for Australia avoiding recession.
 But what is a recession?
 The team at Smallloans.com.au are here to explain.

 A simple explanation

 A country’s economy goes into recession when the growth in Gross Domestic Product goes backwards for two quarters in a row or more.